Remarks on relative categoricity: Introduction and preliminaries

-In \cite{Pillay-omega-categoricity} I studied the property ``relative $(\omega, \omega)$-categoricity" and gave a characterization.
-In \cite{Pillay-Shelah} (joint with Shelah), the study of stability over a predicate was initiated.
-This was continued in Shelah's \cite{Shelah-classification-II}.
-It is unclear to me what was actually proved in \cite{Shelah-classification-II}.
+The paper \cite{Pillay-Shelah} was continued in Shelah's \cite{Shelah-classification-II}.
+It was a kind of stream of consciousness paper and unclear to me what was actually proved.
 But according to the 2024 Master's thesis of AlZurba (supervised by I. Kaplan) \cite{AlZurba}, there was a structure side and a nonstructure side.
 The structure side is what AlZurba's thesis was about and consisted of proving the Gaifman property under the assumption of the stability (over $P$) of $I$-systems.
-The content of the nonstructure side seems to be that the stabillity assumption used above holds if $T$ is relatively categorical in every forcing extension of the ground model.
+The content of the nonstructure side seems to be that this stability assumption holds if $T$ is relatively categorical in every forcing extension of the ground model.
 Even assuming this works, Conjecture 1.3 remains open in full entirety.
 In \cite{Hart-Shelah} for any $k$, a theory $T_{k}$ is produced which is relatively $\kappa$-categorical for all infinite $\kappa \leq \aleph_{k-1}$ but is not $2^{\aleph_{k-1}}$-categorical.
 So there is no Morley's theorem for relative categoricity.
 The same construction produces an $L_{\omega_{1},\omega}$ sentence which is $\kappa$-categorical for all $\kappa \leq \aleph_{k-1}$ but not $2^{\aleph_{k-1}}$-categorical.

-This will be discussed again later.
-The occasion for my coming back to the topic was seeing two papers on the subject on the arXiv in 2025, by Usvyatsov \cite{Usvyatsov} and Shelah and Usvyatsov \cite{S-U}.
+The occasion for my coming back to the topic was seeing two papers on the subject on the arXiv in 2025, by Usvyatsov \cite{Usvyatsov} and Shelah and Usvyatsov \cite{S-U} (building on \cite{S-U-22}).
 We looked at both of them in the Notre Dame model theory seminar.
-The paper \cite{Usvyatsov} proved the Gaifman property under a strong stability over $P$ property (the ``stability" of {\em all} ``complete sets"0.
+The paper \cite{Usvyatsov} proved the Gaifman property under a strong stability over $P$ property (the ``stability" of {\em all} ``complete sets").
+It is thematically close to what I write in Section 2.
 And \cite{S-U} proves the Gaifman property under a weaker assumption (stability of ``good systems").

+The rest of this section gives the basic definitions and recalls some basic results.
+I also give proofs of (somewhat stronger versions of) Gaifman's syntactic characterizations under (weak) rigidity assumptions.
+In Section 2 we study a strong form of relative categoricity, when $T$ is an ``almost internal cover" of $T^{P}$, proving Conjecture 1.3 in this case.
+We also study $\omega$-stability or $\omega$-stability over $P$, in a rewrite of an old manuscript of mine from 1982, proving that if $T$ is (fully) $\omega$-stable over $P$, then over any complete set there is a constructible model.
+We give an example of a relatively categorical $T$ which is an almost internal cover of $T^{P}$ but is not (fully) $\omega$-stable over $P$, not even fully stable over $P$ in the sense of \cite{Usvyatsov}.
+The example also shows that full stability over $P$ is not preserrved when passing to $T^{eq}$.